mhmdatallaa/ConCurrency/README.md

    - Debugging techniques like: *Symbolic break points*

 ## Further Enhancements
-According to **MVA** *Minimum Viable Architecture* : The main purpose was to implement the main features that make the app work (go to the realse phase).

 - Add Splach Screen
 - Add more features ( Showing exhange rate charts, Support more currencies, ...)